bitrise-io/devcenter/_articles/en/getting-started/connecting-account-bitrise.md

 1. Log in to your [bitrise.io](https://www.bitrise.io) account.
 2. Click the **+** symbol on the top menu bar and select **Add app**.
 3. On the [Create New App](https://app.bitrise.io/apps/add) page, select the account and set the app's privacy setting.
-4. Choose the git service provider of the app's repository.
+4. Choose the Git service provider of the app's repository.
 If no account with that provider has been connected to your Bitrise account, the UI will display the option to connect.

    ![](/img/bitbucket-created.jpg)
 5. Click **Connect GitHub/GitLab/Bitbucket**.
 This will take you to the login page of the Git provider.